 Although no fundamental roadblocks are foreseen, several significant engineering obstacles must be overcome35; therefore, continued research is essential regarding the ingredients needed to achieve a semiconductor spin-based quantum computer (e.g., spin qubit performance, cryogenic silicon technology operating at 1 K, 3D silicon design and packaging, low-power electronic design, error-correcting algorithms, and software compilers that accommodate the architecture).
 We can compare this with the example of advanced CMOS technology: hardware devices (transistors) were improved by process optimisation (small steps) and technology boosters (larger steps).
 Examples of technology boosters for advanced CMOS include: successfully introducing high-K dielectrics, strain engineering, and redesigning the device architecture from planar CMOS to FinFETs to nanosheet-FETs.
 Similar technology boosters will be sought to achieve improved silicon qubits, improved device architecture design and the incorporation of process modules (new materials, new semiconductor processes).
-The use of silicon foundries will not suffice: these novel concepts require engagement with research institutes and academic institutions where access and contamination protocols are more relaxed, offering adequate scope for blazing new trails.
+Several companies (Quobly, Dirag, Equal1, Quantum Motion) are working with tier 1 semiconductor companies to modify existing processes to accommodate the additional requirements of spin qubits with notable recent successes.
+Continued investment will result in devices that combine the state of the art to create an operational quantum computer using spin qubits in silicon.
+Continued research in Spin Qubit operation on the custom foundries (e.g. QPilot foundries) will be needed to improve the qubit quality and reduce the need for extensive error correction.